Non-Academic Information Form

 Each applicant to study dentistry at The University of Manchester must complete an online information form with respect to non-academic activities.

-The Non-Academic Information Form can be thought of as an expanded personal statement where you can provide more information and tell us why you chose to apply to this dental school.
+The Non-Academic Information Form can be thought of as an expanded UCAS personal statement.
+This is your opportunity to provide more information and to tell us why you chose to apply to our dental school.

 What we look for